Fzkuji/Machine-Learning/Covid 19/机器学习的Covid 19应用汇总.md

 #### Proper Health Monitoring

 Machine learning- artificial intelligence has been rolled out to monitor hospitalised patients affected by COVID-19 (McCall, 2020).

 AI has been used to monitor symptoms in the COVID-19 patients; it also provides decision support for CT and X-ray scans, and also help to automate hospital operations.
-China Hospital established a smart field hospital by using robots.
 Connected thermometers and bracelet-like device are used to monitor patients.
 The intelligent robots are designed in such a way that they are capable of delivering food, medicine, etc. to the patients.
 South Korea government developed an app allowing people to self-report symptoms of pandemic disease COVID-19 (Wittbold et al., 2020).
 The importance of lung imaging in tracking and treating coronavirus patients is studied by (Hunter, 2020).

 ### After Turning Negative